WordPress/openverse/README.md

 This will result in a zero-downtime deployment of the API server.
 If the deployment fails, don't panic: the old version of the system will work exactly as before.
 The newly deployed servers will not be registered with the load balancer until they pass a healthcheck.
 You can reconfigure and redeploy as often as you need.

 #### Deploying Elasticsearch Syncer
 The process of deploying Elasticsearch syncer is similar to deploying the API server, with the exception that the Docker tag should be updated instead of the git commit.
+Unlike the API server, the syncer does not use "zero downtime" style deployment, but the site will continue to function if the syncer is down, albeit with temporarily stale Elasticsearch data.

+See es-syncer/README.md for additional commentary on operating the Elasticsearch Syncer in production.
 ```
 cd deployment/environments/dev/services/es-syncer
 # Update docker tag